Analysis | The White House stumbles on its delicate infrastructure dance

 “Any compromise on paid-for infrastructure is a bad deal so long as President Biden, Speaker Pelosi, and Leader Schumer insist on pursuing a multi-trillion dollar tax-and-spend reconciliation package,” Sen. Mike Braun (R-Ind.) wrote in a statement.

 Biden quickly backtracked, releasing a statement Saturday, then deploying a small army of surrogates on the Sunday television shows.
 In one illustration of how delicate things are, senior White House adviser Cedric L. Richmond, a former member of Congress, refused to flat-out answer whether Biden would sign the bipartisan bill, despite the president’s statement Saturday.
-And Richmond essentially conceded Democrats will pass whatever they want in a second bill.
+And Richmond essentially conceded that Democrats will pass whatever they want in a second bill.

 “An important part of this is to say where Democrats and Republicans can agree, we should agree, move on, create progress for the American people,” Richmond said on CNN.
 “And where we don’t agree, we can fight and we can fight hard.
 And that’s what we expect to do on American Families Plan.
 But we also expect to win.”